karledurante/secondbase_lightning_talk/why/why.md

   * rake test

-!SLIDE center transition=uncover
+!SLIDE center transition=uncover center

 # This means less ramp up time on your projects

-!SLIDE center transition=fade
+!SLIDE center transition=fade center

 # It also means a simpler migration path